 The individual child's needs must be assessed prior to placement, if possible, so an appropriate living arrangement can be chosen.
-This assessment may be part of the CAPS assessment and will include information regarding the following:
+This assessment will include information regarding the following:

 - 1. The presenting problem necessitating the child's removal from the home. - 2.
 A summary of services that have previously or are currently being provided to address the problem. - 3.
-Current educational information - 4.
-Current medical information - 5.
-A history of separations, losses, and maltreatment - 6.
+Current educational information. - 4.
+Current medical information. - 5.
+A history of separations, losses, and maltreatment. - 6.
 The child's physical, mental, emotional, behavioral, and developmental characteristics. - 7.
 The problems that are to be addressed in the Child, Youth and Family Case Plan.